gazconroy/digital-comma/_posts/2021-01-06-migrating-dropbox-microsoft-teams.md

 ## The solution?
 Mover

-There are many ways to skin this 'cat' and if your file movement needs are small, this is overkill but if yu have many users and/or many files,
+There are many ways to skin this 'cat' and if your file movement needs are small, this is overkill but if you have many users and/or many files,

 This example procedure uses **Mover** to do the heavy lifting between DropBox and Teams/OneDrive.
 However, Mover can be configured to use a variety of sources and destinations: